dmitry-shibanov/setup-node/README.md

 ### Caching packages dependencies

 The action has a built-in functionality for caching and restoring npm/yarn dependencies.
 Supported package managers are `npm`, `yarn`, `pnpm`.
 The `cache` input is optional, and caching is turned off by default.
-By default action hashes dependency
-file from the root of the project.
-To override file dependency search use `cache-dependency-path`.
-The field accepts wildcards or
-input array of files to be cached.
+By default, action hashes the dependency file from the project root.
+Use `cache-dependency-path` to specify custom file dependency lookup path.
+The field accepts wildcards or an array of files to be cached.

 **Caching npm dependencies:**
 ```yaml